thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Goodbye World.md

 - That these objects, whatever they are, are indisputably the most viral memes of all time.
 - That successful memes are usually funny, to the readers and the authors, at the time they're written.
 - That the best jokes are inside jokes, ones that your enemies don't get.
-- That the best enemies are tyrants and unjust rulers, not your neighbors, even if your neighbors believe different things from you.
+- That the best enemies are tyrants and unjust rulers, not your neighbors, even if your neighbors believe different things than you.
 - That all inside jokes inevitably fossilize over time and stop making sense if left undocumented, especially after being translated from their source language to another.
-- That inside jokes attacking tyrants and unjust rules must be left undocumented, to give plausible deniability, because we must keep our families and our children safe, even if we have no desire to keep ourselves safe.
+- That inside jokes attacking tyrants and unjust rules must be left undocumented, to give plausible deniability.
-- That the most viral content in history is worth studying, deeply, for reasons having nothing to do with its factual accuracy.
+- That the most viral content in human history is worth studying, for reasons having nothing to do with its factual accuracy or literary qualities.
-- That there is only one weapon ever discovered that is powerful enough to smash an empire that has gotten too big to fight, and that weapon is...
+- That the only weapon powerful enough to smash an empire that has gotten too big to fight is humor.

 Humor.

-Yes humor.

 Memes.
 Inside jokes.
+Irreverence.
 Lols.

-Irreverence.

-Plus some plausible deniability.
+Plus enough ambiguity to offer plausible deniability.

-That's where these powerful ancient books that we call bibles come from.
+That is where the ancient powerful books we call bibles come from.

 The goal of We is to help the reader to hear the Old Lols, and to do so in a way that doesn't require you to believe a single thing we say.

-Because regardless of what you believe, this one strange fact remains.
+Because no matter what you believe, a strange fact remains.

-At some point in every apocalypse, some people show up, talking and writing in bizarre ways and passing around a book.
+At some point in every apocalypse, some people show up, talking and writing in bizarre ways, and passing around a book.

-Then before long, an empire we once thought was too big to fight, has fallen.
+Then before long, an empire we once thought was too big to fight has fallen.

 Did those people take over the empire?

 Do they get to be in charge now?

-No.

 Not really.

 But their strange book usually helps them to build something new.

-Something new where the old corrupt elites are no longer in charge.
+Something where the old corrupt elites are no longer in charge.

-And then, history begins a new chapter.
+And then history begins a new chapter.

 These things we call religions are deeply misunderstood.